Pei-Ling2024/pei-ling2024.github.io/_projects/8_project.md

 # Background

 <span style="font-size:24px">
 Categorization is a fundamental cognitive process that underlies many cognitive functions (e.g., separating spoiled food, finding your friends).
-Over the past sixty years, modern psychology has been exploring the structure of categories in the human mind.
-Understanding category structure involves studying how each member of a category is represented in our minds and arranged in some way.
-For instance, you might represent animals in terms of their size and whether they are predators.
-The space constructed by the dimensions of size and predator is the category space of the animal category in this example.
+To study how human categorize items, many tasks have been purposed.
+Most of the categorization results are inferred from the similarity measures.
+That is,
 </span>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">